 Aside from the occasional check-up by an exotics vet, a Leptospirosis or Erysipelas vaccine every six months (depending on where you live), a deworming every six months, a bath after rolling in the mud, and proper feeding, kunekune are relatively easy to care for.
 Provide them with ample room to roam and a place to graze and they will be happy pigs.

 Unlike pet pot-bellied pigs, kunekune are usually kept in outdoor environments and do well just eating grass.
-But if a high-quality pasture is not available, whether it be due to a drought or just not enough grass to feed a hungry adult pig, pot-bellied pig pellets and grass pellets can be used to supplement the diet.
-An adult kunekune will eat 2-3 pounds of pellets a day (equal parts of pot-bellied pig and grass pellets) if they don't have a lot of grass.
+But if a high-quality pasture is not available, whether it be due to drought or just not enough grass to feed a hungry adult pig, pot-bellied pig pellets and grass pellets can be used to supplement the diet.
+An adult kunekune will eat two to three pounds of pellets a day (equal parts of pot-bellied pig and grass pellets) if it doesn't have a lot of grass.
 Add hot water to the pellets to create a mash.
 Younger pigs will eat smaller amounts, but at least some fresh pasture should be available at all times when there is grass.

 In the summer months, their diet should be a combination of grass and fresh vegetables.
 In the fall and spring, you can add in apples for more fiber and in the winter most people substitute the pellet mixture for grass.
 Higher protein pellets (up to 16 percent) should be offered in very cold weather.

-Overall, kunekune are social, intelligent animals that live an average of 15-20 years.
-By taking good care of them you will be sure your pig is around for a long time.
+Overall, kunekune are social, intelligent animals that live an average of 15 to 20 years.
+Take these tips into account, and you will be sure your pig is around for a long time.